lg2de/SimpleAccounting/README.md

 ## TODOs

 When I started the project in 2005, I saw no relevance for unit testing.
-So far the test coverage is pretty bad:
+So far the test coverage is not yet good:

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=lg2de_SimpleAccounting&metric=coverage)](https://sonarcloud.io/dashboard?id=lg2de_SimpleAccounting)